 Would I see it again? (+.5/-.5) This is a good test of a movie’s “strength.”
 If I want to see the movie again, it’s a keeper.
 I give a +.5 score adjustment to one of these.
 On the other end, there’s some movies I actively discourage others from seeing.
 For these, I will take away .5 points.

 Good recent examples are “Spies In Disguise” (a Must-See) and “Midsommar”…. the latter was so horrific, I almost contemplated never seeing a movie again.
 I wondered, “Is this the current state of films?”
 I finally returned to the theater (it’s my happy place!), but I no longer make it a point to see every film.

 Should I rent it?
 Buy it?
 This is another measure of a movie’s strength and staying power.
 It can also be a measure of a movie’s mediocrity.
 You might want to skip the large screen and dive into the small screen first.
 You could have a perfectly acceptable movie that just isn’t worth spending your hard-earned folding money on.

 Maybe you should own a copy and add it to your own collection… This is especially true of really good movies or family-friendly movies (“Yes, kids, we can watch ‘Barney Goes to Jail’ one more time”).

 What’s wrong with a PG movie?
 What’s wrong with a G movie?
-I applaud the family-friendly movies with a .5 point boost.
+I applaud the family-friendly movies.